coder/docs/setup/kubernetes/k3s.md

 The following steps are based on [Calico's quickstart guide](https://docs.projectcalico.org/getting-started/kubernetes/k3s/quickstart) for setting up K3s.
-However, you will disable the default network policies and Traefik in favor of Calico and nginx-ingress.
+However, you will disable K3s' default network policies and Traefik in favor of Calico and nginx-ingress.

 1. Create a single-node K3s cluster: